What is Amsterdam’s April weather like?

 The good news: this is normally the driest month of the year.
 It does rain, but the spring showers are usually short-lived and not too wet.

-Oh… and we’ve got millions — MILLIONS — of flowers.
+Oh… and we’ve got millions — MILLIONS — of tulips and other flowers.

 The bad news: April is a month with sharp contrasts.